plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 - [notarize_tproxy_app_with_developer_id_signing.sh](./scripts/notarize_tproxy_app_with_developer_id_signing.sh) for the full Developer ID distribution flow

 Both modes use the real system-extension product type.
 Developer mode uses the plain `app-proxy-provider` entitlement payload, while distribution mode switches the same entitlement template to `app-proxy-provider-systemextension`.

+At runtime, the host menu includes `Rotate MITM CA`, which deletes the stored CA material, generates a fresh CA on the host, updates the opaque config, and restarts the proxy when needed.

 ## Signing Setup